If you’re looking for a savory sweet potato recipe for the holidays, look no further than this easy and creative sweet potato confit recipe.

 First, prepare the potatoes.
 Simply slice thick rounds of sweet potatoes.
 I used mini sweet potatoes, but feel free to use full-sized potatoes, but you may need a larger baking dish.
 The rounds should be about 1″–1.5″ thickness.
 Arrange them in the baking dish, avoiding overlap when possible.
 Scatter the aromatics–thyme, sage, and shallot–over the potatoes and add a generous sprinkle of salt.
 Pour the olive oil over the potatoes until they are just barely covered.
 It’s okay if a few potatoes stick out a bit, but try to keep them mostly covered with the oil.

 From there, simply transfer to the oven and cook for about 1–1.5 hours over low heat.
-The potatoes will be melt in your mouth and so, so savory and flavorful.
+The potatoes will melt in your mouth and so, so savory and flavorful.

 Finally, prepare the maple pomegranate sauce, if you like.
 Simply boil pomegranate juice and maple syrup in a small saucepan for 3–5 minutes.
 Add half a teaspoon of agar-agar (or cornstarch) and whisk until smooth and completely dissolved.
 Let stand for 5 minutes to thicken.